akryuko/ecommerce/tests/test_cases_list.md

 19. Verify that the cart is persistent even if the user navigates away from the page. ✅

 ## User Registration and Login Tests
-20. Verify that a user can successfully register with valid details.
+20. Verify that a user can successfully register with valid details. ✅
-21. Verify that a user cannot register with invalid details (e.g., missing fields, invalid email format).
+21. Verify that a user cannot register with invalid details (e.g., missing fields, invalid format, existing username). ✅
 22. Verify that a user can successfully log in with valid credentials.
 23. Verify that a user cannot log in with invalid credentials.
 24. Verify that the login page displays appropriate error messages for failed login attempts.